 If the required course work has not been submitted, a failing grade of Failure (F) will be assigned.

 Students may re-register in a course only if they have received a final grade of 59 per cent or lower, or have withdrawn from the course in good standing.
 In re-registering, students must complete all course requirements and pay the full course fee.
 Both the initial registration and the re-registration will appear on the student's transcript.

 Students may withdraw from a course up until the contract end date by completing and submitting a Withdrawal Request Form.
 The date of withdrawal will be the postmark on the request, or, if the notice is hand-delivered or faxed, the University date stamp.

-If a student withdraws from a course within the first month of the course start date, the record of registration will be deleted from his or her official transcript (refer to Refunds below and Academic Schedule).
-If a student withdraws from a course after the first month of the course start date and before the contract end date of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and no refund will be issued.
+If a student withdraws from a course within the first month of the course start date, the record of registration will be deleted from the official transcript (refer to Refunds below).
+If a student withdraws from a course after the first month of the course start date but before the contract end date of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and no refund will be issued.

 Students will receive a refund of the full course tuition fee minus the course withdrawal processing fee (refer to Fees) if they withdraw from the course within the first month of the course starts date or before the first day of class.

 All courses will be graded using the Alpha/4.0 grading scale (effective September 1, 2004).

 Information effective September 1, 2018 to August 31, 2019.